 New York Bicycle Accident Lawyers

-After the shock and trauma of a crash, it’s hard to know what to do.
-If you’ve been injured in a bike accident, there are several options for you to consider, including contacting a personal injury lawyer who focuses on bicycle accidents.
+After the shock and trauma of an accident, it can be hard to know what to do.
+If you have been injured in a bike accident, there are several options for you to consider, including contacting a personal injury lawyer who focuses on bicycle accidents.
 The bicycle accident attorneys at William Mattar can help protect your rights so you can concentrate on healing from your injuries.

-Following these 10 steps after a bicycle crash may help you develop a strong legal claim:
+Following these 10 steps after a bicycle accident may help you develop a strong legal claim:

 - Call the police

 Wait for the police to arrive at the accident scene and remain there while they file an official police report.
 The police will make note of any important accident details, including the time, date, location of the bicycle crash, and the contact information of all involved parties.
 In New York State, you are legally able to obtain a motor vehicle accident report after a collision.